The Best Towns, Roads, Restaurants & Vineyards

-Distance between Castellina in Chianti and Poggibonsi: 35 minutes, though you will find several panoramic views - there will be little else on this stretch of road except for several areas with curves
+The distance between Castellina in Chianti and Poggibonsi: 35 minutes, though you will find several panoramic views - there will be little else on this stretch of road except for several areas with curves

-The nest stop on our itinerary is Poggibonsi and it is a thriving town where you will find shops, restaurants, gas stations, a park for the kids to stretch their legs, banks and cafes.
-Our suggestions for visiting this area keeps you out of the town center, but puts you in the heart of some special monuments like Poggio Imperial, the Medici fortress, and the Castello di Staggia.
-You may have left the area classified as "Chianti Classico" - but that doesn’t mean that you won’t find a several excellent options if you want to add wine tastings in Chianti.
+The nest stop on our itinerary is Poggibonsi and it is a thriving town where you will find shops, restaurants, gas stations, a park for the kids to stretch their legs, banks, and cafes.
+Our suggestions for visiting this area keeps you out of the town center but puts you in the heart of some special monuments like Poggio Imperial, the Medici fortress, and the Castello di Staggia.
+You may have left the area classified as "Chianti Classico" - but that doesn’t mean that you won’t find several excellent options if you want to add wine tastings in Chianti.

 It is easy to swing south and cover Monteriggioni and Siena (45 minutes driving time) instead of going north to Florence.
 After a visit to the Piazza del Campo and the Duomo of Siena, simply catch the Firenze-Siena highway (1 hour and 15 minutes driving time).